amir9480/vscode-laravel-extra-intellisense/README.md

 ### LaravelExtraIntellisense.modelAccessorCase
 Change model accessor names case to `snake_case`, `camelCase` or `default`.
 (Default = `snake`)

+### LaravelExtraIntellisense.disableBlade
+If you want to disable blade directives autocomplete set this to true.

 #### Sample config to use docker
 This is a simple configuration to use via [Laradock](https://github.com/laradock/laradock).
 It is possible to use this extension with other docker images or even other virtual machines.